Ex-cop who killed Daunte Wright lays out possible defense

 MINNEAPOLIS (AP) — A former suburban Minneapolis police officer who has said she meant to use a Taser instead of a handgun when she shot and killed Daunte Wright in April is laying out her potential defenses ahead of her November trial.

-Attorneys for former Brooklyn Center Officer Kim Potter said in documents made public Thursday that they may argue that the death of Wright, a Black motorist, was an innocent accident or an innocent mistake.
-They also may argue that Potter’s “perceived use of a Taser was reasonable” and that there is a lack of causation, meaning her conduct wasn’t a substantial factor in his death.
+Attorneys for former Brooklyn Center Officer Kim Potter said in documents made public Thursday that they might argue that the death of Wright, a Black motorist, was an innocent accident or an innocent mistake.
+They also might argue that Potter’s “perceived use of a Taser was reasonable” and that there is a lack of causation, meaning Wright is also partly to blame for his own death.

-Attorney Paul Engh wrote that Potter may argue other defenses as more evidence is reviewed.
+Attorney Paul Engh wrote that Potter might present other defenses as more evidence is reviewed.

 Potter, who is white, killed Wright, 20, during a traffic stop on April 11.
 She was initially charged with second-degree manslaughter, but prosecutors added a count of first-degree manslaughter last month.